Entropy Coding

 3 A classification of entropy encoders

-In general, data are sequences of symbols.
+General speaking, data are sequences of symbols.
 There are basically two types of entropy encoders depending on how the symbols are processed:

 1. Symbol encoders: Those that process the sequence symbol by symbol.
 Examples of this type of algorithms are Huffman Coding [5] and Arithmetic Coding [2].
 These encoders are also called “probabilistic encoders” because the number of bits of code assigned to a symbol \(s\) depends on the probability of the symbol \(p(s)\).